 As I previously mentioned before FSR leaves its support to the game developers.
 With that being said it is superior as far as graphic output.
-RSR does us the same underlying algorithm.
-But FSR is able to focus better on finer details that RSR can’t achieve because it is driver side.
+RSR does use the same underlying algorithm.
+But FSR is able to focus better on finer details that RSR can’t achieve because it is driver-side.
 For example menu items and text will look better with FSR because the upsampling is normally done before screen overlays containing text are in place.
 RSR on the other hand will sample the text and overlays as it is working on a per-frame basis.
-HUD displays are a key overlay that will look better in FSR but won’t get the same quality of RSR.
+HUD displays are a key overlay that will look better in FSR but won’t get the same quality in RSR.

 What should I choose FSR VS RSR?

 If you are looking for a simple answer FSR is generally superior to RSR.
 Because there are more elements on the screen that are being more accurately upscaled while using FSR.
 But remember you can’t us both.
 Running both technologies will cause conflict.
 So if the game that you are playing supports FSR I would recommend using FSR over RSR.